 Despite the failed auctions, the Company continues to receive cash flows in the form of specified interest payments from the issuers of ARS.
-In addition, except as described below for ARS related to the put option, the Company believes it is more likely than not that it will not be required to sell the ARS prior to a recovery of par value and intends to hold the investments until such time because it believes it has sufficient cash and other marketable securities on-hand and from projected cash flows from operations.
+In addition, except as described below for ARS related to the put option, the Company believes it is more likely than not that it will not be required to sell the ARS prior to a recovery of par value and currently intends to hold the investments until such time because it believes it has sufficient cash and other marketable securities on-hand and from projected cash flows from operations.

-In November 2008, the Company entered into an agreement with one of its investment advisors, which will require the advisor to repurchase the \$67.8 million in par value of ARS purchased through such advisor at par value beginning on June 30, 2010.
+In November 2008, the Company entered into an agreement with one of its investment advisors, which requires the advisor to repurchase the \$30.5 million in par value of ARS purchased through such advisor at par value beginning on June 30, 2010.
 Such agreement created a separate financial instrument between the two companies (the "put option").
-For these particular ARS, Akamai expects to continue to hold these long-term debt instruments until the earlier of the settlement date or the date on which the market allows for active trading of ARS at par value.
-At any time during the period up until June 2010, the investment advisor can call the ARS at par value.
-These ARS were classified as trading securities as of March 31, 2010 and December 31, 2009.
+At any time during the period up until June 2010, the investment advisor had the right to call the ARS at par value but did not do so.
+These ARS were classified as trading securities as of June 30, 2010 and December 31, 2009.
+In early July 2010, the Company exercised the put option, and the \$30.5 million of ARS were repurchased by the investment advisor at par value.
+See Note 16.

 The Company elected to apply the fair value option, permissible under the accounting standard for the fair value option for financial assets and liabilities, to the put option.
-As of March 31, 2010, the fair value of the put option had been reduced to \$8.3 million as compared to \$9.6 million as of December 31, 2009.
-As a result, the Company recorded a loss of \$1.3 million, included in gain (loss) on investments, net in the consolidated statement of operations for the three months ended March 31, 2010.
-As of March 31, 2010, the \$8.3 million fair value of the put option was grouped with short-term marketable securities on the Company's consolidated balance sheet.
+As of June 30, 2010, the fair value of the put option had been reduced to \$3.4 million as compared to \$9.6 million as of December 31, 2009.
+As a result, the Company recorded a loss of \$6.2 million, included in gain (loss) on investments, net in the consolidated statement of operations for the six months ended June 30, 2010.
+As of June 30, 2010, the \$3.4 million fair value of the put option was grouped with short-term marketable securities on the Company's consolidated balance sheet.
 The fair value of the put option was determined by comparing the fair value of the related ARS, as described above, to their par values and also considers the credit risk associated with the investment advisor.
-This put option will continue to be adjusted on each balance sheet date based on its then fair value.
 The fair value of the put option is based on unobservable inputs and is therefore classified as Level 3 in the hierarchy.

-As of March 31, 2010 and December 31, 2009, the Company classified \$176.3 million and \$177.9 million, respectively, of ARS as long-term marketable securities on its consolidated balance sheet due to management's estimate of its inability to liquidate these investments within the following twelve months.
-As of March 31, 2010 and December 31, 2009, the Company classified \$59.5 million and \$66.6 million, respectively, of ARS as short-term marketable securities on its consolidated balance sheet due to its ability and intent to exercise the put option that the Company has with its investment advisor shortly after June 30, 2010, provided that the ARS are not earlier called by the investment advisor.
-Contractual maturities of the Company's marketable securities and other investment-related assets held at March 31, 2010 and December 31, 2009 are as follows (in thousands):
+As of June 30, 2010 and December 31, 2009, the Company classified \$150.7 million and \$177.9 million, respectively, of ARS as long-term marketable securities on its consolidated balance sheet due to management's estimate of its inability to liquidate these investments within the following twelve months.
+As of June 30, 2010 and December 31, 2009, the Company classified \$27.0 million and \$66.6 million, respectively, of ARS as short-term marketable securities on its consolidated balance sheet due to its ability and intent to exercise the put option that the Company has with its investment advisor shortly after June 30, 2010.
+Contractual maturities of the Company's marketable securities and other investment-related assets held at June 30, 2010 and December 31, 2009 were as follows (in thousands):

-March 31, 2010 December 31, 2009
+June 30, 2010 December 31, 2009

 Available-for-sale securities:

-Due in one year or less \$364,098 \$ 309,236
+Due in 1 year or less \$353,207 \$ 309,236

-Due after 1 year through 5 years 314,942 316,824
+Due after 1 year through 5 years 457,429 316,824

-Due after 5 years 176,317 177,919
+Due after 5 years 150,658 177,919

 Trading securities:

-Due after 5 years 59,497 66,586
+Due after 5 years 27,043 66,586

 Other investment-related assets:

-Due in one year or less 8,303 9,614
+Due in 1 year or less 3,432 9,614

-\$923,157 \$ 880,179
+\$991,769 \$ 880,179